andrew-malikov/eko/readme.md

 eko log arrange -s "fs::./my-logs" "id=31sasfw234"
 ```

-You can use `-s` option to config the storage layer, for now there is only one `FS`.
-The `FS` config is very simple so that the whole right part after `::` is treated as path where to store the logs.
+You can use `-s` option to config the storage layer, for now there are only two `fs` and `mongo`.
+The `fs` config is very simple so that the whole right part after `::` is treated as path where to store the logs.
+For `mongo` the right part is the connection string.

 Additionally, you can set `-d` option to connect to a remote docker host like: